AntDX316/Scanners-TrivyClairGrype/README.md

 🚀 **One command to run all three vulnerability scanners using Docker - no local installation required!**

-A comprehensive vulnerability scanning solution that integrates three powerful security scanners to analyze your applications, container images, and codebases.
+Scanners-TrivyClairGrype is a comprehensive, zero-installation vulnerability scanning solution that integrates three powerful security scanners (Trivy, Clair, and Grype) into a single command.

+Simply run
+.\run_all.bat
+ on Windows or
+./run_all.sh
+ on Mac/Linux to automatically scan your codebase, Docker images, or directories for vulnerabilities, secrets, and misconfigurations using Docker containers - no local installation required.

+ The tool generates a combined HTML report with findings from all three scanners, making it perfect for developers, DevOps teams, and security professionals who want enterprise-grade vulnerability scanning without the complexity of setting up multiple tools individually.

 ## 🎯 **Quick Start - Single Command**